ToumouGaming/Free-Map-Pack-01/README.md

 - 1 meadow/plain map
 - 1 swamp map
 - 1 mountain map
+- 1 village merchant map
 - 1 village tavern map
-- 1 town tavern map

 Feel free to try and use these maps however you like.